pontus/LocalEGA/tests/README.md

 - [x] Ingesting a directory with multiple files and/or subdirectories<br/>
       Expected outcome: Messages in the CentralEGA completed queue

-- [x] (skipped) Upload 2 files encrypted with same session key<br/>
+- [x] Upload 2 files encrypted with same session key<br/>
 	Expected outcome: Message in the CentralEGA user-error queue for the second file

 - [x] (skipped) Use 2 stable IDs for the same ingested file<br/>
       Expected outcome: Error captured (where?)